Arizona Center: 1990: Opening and reception

+Arizona Center featured a second-story food court, boutiques, galleries, tourist-oriented shops, and restaurants including the first Hooters location at Arizona, which opened on October 2, 1990, to draw visitors with casual dining options.

+The complex also included lush waterways, green spaces, and event areas like a garden grotto, supporting revitalization efforts of downtown Phoenix.

+Decline, ownership changes and attempted revitalization efforts

-The expectations were high since it was developed by the same firm that created the highly successful Faneuil Hall Marketplace (Boston) and Harborplace (Baltimore).
+The expectations were high since it was developed by the same firm that created the highly successful Faneuil Hall Marketplace in Boston and Harborplace in Baltimore.
 Arizona Center was expected to be a retail, dining and entertainment magnet which would jump-start interest in downtown redevelopment, but some critics felt suburban-oriented Phoenix was not ready to embrace a downtown development of this caliber.
 Critics have also pointed out the relative scarcity of permanent upscale apartment and/or condominium housing in the immediate vicinity as a factor in the lackluster performance of the mall.
 Most of the residential districts surrounding the downtown area are middle-to-lower income, not adequate to support the middle-to-high-end marketing mix that Arizona Center set out to provide.

+A 24-screen AMC Theater opened at Arizona Center on March 6, 1998, as an effort by The Rouse Co. to revitalize it, but that was not enough.

-Many of the initial retailers struggled to attract customers, and by 2003, the large second-story food court, similar to those found in suburban shopping malls, was closed and reconfigured into the Phoenix regional office of Detroit-based architectural firm SmithGroup.
+Many of the initial retailers struggled to attract customers, and by 2003, The Rouse Company announced that the large second-story food court, similar to those found in suburban shopping malls, would be closed and reconfigured into the Phoenix regional office of Detroit-based architectural firm SmithGroup.

-The Rouse Company was acquired by General Growth Properties in 2004.
-After going through bankruptcy, GGP sold Arizona Center to CommonWealth REIT in 2011.
+The Rouse Company was acquired by Chicago-based General Growth Properties (GGP) in November 2004.
+After going through bankruptcy and struggles from the 2008 Great Recession, GGP sold Arizona Center to CommonWealth REIT in 2011.

-Arizona Center underwent a major renovation from 2017 to 2019.